-Video-sharing app Douyin (known as TikTok outside China) is trialing a new function that allows users to perform in-video search.
+Video-sharing app Douyin (known as TikTok outside China) is trialling a new function that allows users to perform in-video search.
 Some observers have raised concerns about how in-video search function, combined with the facial recognition technology built into the system, could be detrimental to users’ privacy.
 Marketers, meanwhile, will be keenly observing the ways Douyin users respond to in-video search, anxious to take advantage of the opportunities the function’s implementation presents for brands while they do influencer marketing on Douyin.

 In-video Search Applications: Search Objects & Faces

 The new function has two main applications.
-First, and more obviously attractive for brands, Douyin users can utilize in-video search to highlight an object within a video and perform a search for that item.
+First, and more obviously attractive for brands, Douyin users can utilise in-video search to highlight an object within a video and perform a search for that item.
 The app will throw up links that users can follow to online stores where they can purchase the item.

 In-video search also allows users to highlight and search the platform for the face of a person within a video.
 Douyin’s facial recognition technology will trawl the platform, gathering other videos featuring that person to serve up to the user.
 Thus, a user could stumble upon a KOL’s video, not knowing who that KOL is, then use in-video search to identify the influencer and uncover other content they have created or appeared in.